-Ongoing research studies at The Center for Autism & Neurodevelopmental Disorders focus primarily on the development of novel behavioral interventions and strategies for better health outcomes for children with ASD and other neurodevelopmental disorders.
+The Center for Autism & Neurodevelopmental Disorders focuses primarily on the development of novel behavioral interventions and strategies for better health outcomes for children with ASD and other neurodevelopmental disorders.
 Our research provides important information on the underlying mechanisms of neurodevelopmental disorders as well as the efficacy of interventions in individuals with ASD, ADHD, and comorbid conditions.
-The following is a list of ongoing projects:
+Below are current research projects being conducted by The Center.

-Autism Treatment Network (ATN).
 The ATN is a major national research network consisting of 14 national and international sites.
 The purpose of this project is to help develop evidence-based protocols and standards of care for many of the most challenging medical conditions surrounding autism today.
-Learn more about the Autism Treatment Network (ATN) by clicking here.

-Autism and Gastrointestinal Dysfunction.
 The purpose of this study is to research the links between gastrointestinal symptoms and autism spectrum disorders (ASD).
 The aim of this research program is to examine if successful treatment of functional constipation results in the improvement of ASD-related behaviors and oxidative stress.
-Please contact Tanya Thampipop for more information at 949-267-0491.
-Click here for flyer.
+Please contact our research lab for more information at 949-267-0491.

-Jean Gehricke, Ph.D., a licensed clinical psychologist and an Associate Professor at the UCI Department of Pediatrics.
+Dr. Gehricke is a licensed Clinical Psychologist, Director of the Neurodevelopmental Lab, and an Associate Professor at the UCI Department of Pediatrics.
 Dr. Gehricke is well known for his scientific work on the underlying mechanisms of ASD, ADHD and comorbid drug abuse.
 He has been the Principal Investigator and Co-Investigator on numerous research grants funded by the National Institutes of Health, Autism Speaks, the California Tobacco-Related Disease Research Program, and the Robert Wood Johnson Foundation.
 Currently, he is expanding this research program by using brain-imaging techniques to better understand complex brain-behavior interactions.
-In addition, Dr. Gehricke is developing novel behavioral interventions, which include play therapy and transition services for individuals with ASD.
+In addition, Dr. Gehricke is developing novel behavioral interventions, which includes physical exercise, play therapy, and transition services for individuals with ASD.

 We hope you’ll consider participating in a local or national research project that can help us create and disseminate new and more effective treatments for our children.
 Your decision to participate in any study is completely voluntary and will not affect your child’s care at our center.